-Cantharides, whether taken internally or absorbed by the Canthaskin, frequently renders the urine for a short time highly albuminous.
-I am not aware that ædema or any of the constitutional symptoms of nephritis have ever been traced to this cause.
-The urine appears to acquire an irritating property, which acts most powerfully and injuriously upon the mucous surfaces, the pelvis, bladder, and urethra, while the kidneys themselves are affected in the same manner, but In such cases the urine contains renal to a less extent. epithelium and casts of the tubes, as in nephritis from other causes, though the disturbance is of a slight and temporary nature.
+Cantharides, whether taken internally or absorbed by the Canthaskin, frequently renders the urine for a short time highly rides. albuminous.
+I am not aware that cedema or any of the constitutional symptoms of nephritis have ever been traced to this cause.
+The urine appears to acquire an irritating property, which acts most powerfully and injuriously upon the mucous surfaces, the pelvis, bladder, and urethra, while the kidneys themselves are affected in the same manner, but to a less extent.
+In such cases the urine contains renal epithelium and casts of the tubes, as in nephritis from other causes, though the disturbance is of a slight and temporary nature.
 There can be no doubt that the renal disorder thus produced is of the nature of tubal nephritis.
-For an example of the irritating action of the tincture upon diseased kidneys, I may refer to the case of Worthy White, p.
-50.
+For an example of the irritating action of the tincture upon diseased kidneys, I may refer to the case of Worthy White, cinally, albuminuria is, however, very rare, and when it occurs, transient.

-Turpentine appears in some cases to have an action upon Turpenthe kidneys similar to that of cantharides.
-The urine has become albuminous and even bloody after a dose of turpentine, and the same effects have followed the taking of copaiva.
-As the result of either of these drugs used medicinally, albuminuria is, however, very rare, and when it occurs, transient.
 I am not aware that the general symptoms of nephritis have ever been associated with the alteration in the urine thus produced.
 Renal dropsy has, however, been attributed to the inhalation of turpentine, a process by which the organs may be acted on for a much longer time than could result from any legitimate use of the drug as medicine.

+Turpentine appears in some cases to have an action upon Turpenthe kidneys similar to that of cantharides.
+The urine has tine. become albuminous and even bloody after a dose of turpentine, and the same effects have followed the taking of copaiva.
+As the result of either of these drugs used medi-